Areas of Expertise

 - Science learning and decision making

 - Teachers’ assessment practices

 - Equitable assessment for English language learners

-Marcelle A. Siegel is Associate Professor of Science Education at the University of Missouri.
+Marcelle A. Siegel is a Professor of Science Education at the University of Missouri.
 She is jointly appointed in the Department of Learning, Teaching & Curriculum and the Department of Biochemistry.
 Her background in education includes several years in curriculum development for national initiatives, professional development in urban schools, and a focus on understanding and improving assessment practices in science classrooms.
 After studying biology, she earned a PhD in the interdisciplinary SESAME program (Science and Mathematics Education) at UC Berkeley.

 Dr. Siegel’s current research focuses on a key obstacle and point of leverage for enhancing learning and teaching—assessment.
 Her research program is organized along three strands:

 - Investigating and supporting teachers’ assessment practices.